Table of Contents

 The general setting up of an UDDF file is as follows:

 <generator> section (compulsory) — here the "finger print" of the generating software is given.

 <mediadata> section (optional) — declaration of all <audio>, <image>, and <video> files for later cross-referencing (via <link/>) inside the UDDF file.
 By this the media data can be cross-referenced as often as necessary without setting again specific information concerning the individual files.

-<divesite> section (optional) — description of all dived, or in future to be dived spots (as far as information to these places is available)
+<divesite> section (optional) — description of all dived, or in future to be dived spots (as far as information about these places is available).

-<decomodel> section (optional) — definition of parameter sets for different decompression models to be used
+<decomodel> section (optional) — definition of parameter set(s) for different/the decompression model(s) to be used.

 This section is intended for future use, when dive computers are to be set and read via UDDF.
 (See article by Kai Schröder, "Tauchcomputer — Die große Vereinheitlichung", DIVEMASTER Heft 48 (2006) — in German.)